 Orthodox Christian Mission Center (OCMC)

-Firstly, we recommend supporting OCMC.
-This Orthodox ministry is an agency of the Assembly of Bishops that helps sends missionaries around the world to share the message of the Gospel to those who have not heard it.
+OCMC is an agency of the Assembly of Bishops that sends missionaries around the world to share the message of the Gospel.
 They currently have long-term missionaries in Albania, Guatemala, Kenya, Mongolia, Romania, and the United States.
-Many parishes choose to sponsor a particular missionary family, so check with your priest to see if your parish is supporting anyone!
+Many parishes choose to sponsor a particular missionary family, so check with your priest to see if your local parish is supporting anyone!

 International Orthodox Christian Charities (IOCC)